Skip to content

 The Library of Alexandria (Bibliotheca Alexandrina)

-Inaugurated in 2002 in the city of Alexandria, almost two thousand years after its ancient predecessor was destroyed.
-The Library of Alexandria was built for the purpose of becoming a centre of excellence and cultural exchange in the Mediterranean region.
-As it holds thousands of books and references, even historical ones.
+Inaugurated in 2002 in the city of Alexandria, almost two thousand years after its ancient predecessor was destroyed, the Library of Alexandria was built to become a centre of excellence and cultural exchange in the Mediterranean region.
+It holds thousands of books and references, even historical ones.
 It is a cultural centre where a variety of performances and events take place every single day.

 Not only that, but the institution established over thirteen research centres focused on all fields of knowledge.

-Additionally, it hosts numerous exhibitions and museums for art and history lovers from all over the world to enjoy.
+Additionally, it hosts numerous exhibitions and museums for art and history lovers worldwide to enjoy.

 Fayoum

-Located 100 kilometres southwest of Cairo, the Fayoum Oasis is full of must-see attractions.
-Such as Wadi El Hytan, a UNESCO World Heritage site that was actually submerged more than a million years ago.
+Located 100 kilometres southwest of Cairo, the Fayoum Oasis has must-see attractions.
+One is Wadi El Hytan, a UNESCO World Heritage site submerged over a million years ago.
 It now contains fossils and skeletons of extinct whales, along with unique rock formations.
-Visitors can camp there overnight to enjoy the amazing view at dawn.
+Visitors can camp there overnight to enjoy the fantastic view at dawn.

-Another unique attraction is Tunis Village, which was built in 1962 by an Egyptian poet who settled there with his Swiss wife.
-They decided to build a house and a pottery workshop to teach pottery making to the locals.
+Another unique attraction is Tunis Village, built in 1962 by an Egyptian poet who settled there with his Swiss wife.
+They decided to build a house and a pottery workshop to teach pottery-making to the locals.

 One of the most popular tourist sites in Fayoum is Wadi El-Rayan, one of the largest waterfalls in Egypt.

-Taking a trip to Fayoum means you get to enjoy the gorgeous natural landscapes as well as take part in loads of activities, such as hiking, bird watching, sand-boarding, camping, camel trekking and Horseback riding, and fishing.
+A trip to Fayoum means enjoying the gorgeous natural landscapes and participating in many activities, such as hiking, bird watching, sandboarding, camping, camel trekking, horseback riding, and fishing.

-Hope this helps you plan a great trip around Cairo and Alexandria, they are so much to see and do.
-You’ll be sure to have an amazing time exploring some of the best places in Egypt.
+I hope this helps you plan a great trip to Cairo and Alexandria.
+There is so much to see and do, and you’ll have a fantastic time exploring some of the best places in Egypt.

 Leave a comment